-Although it wouldn’t help in the case of a storm surge, a sump pump can be effective in managing the groundwater that continues to seep slowly into the basement even several days after the fact.
+Although it wouldn’t help in the case of a storm surge, a sump pump (powered by a reliable home generator) can be effective in managing the groundwater that continues to seep slowly into the basement even several days after the fact.
 After a Sandy-like event, this technology can help you return your house more quickly to healthy working order.
 In the course of normal flooding, or as a defense against basement moisture resulting from causes unrelated to flooding, sump pumps have shown their value time and again.

 Consider a levee